 By Poulomi Das Jul.
 24, 2018

 Vicky Kaushal has mastered the art of blending in.
-After starring in five films last year and beginning the year with the record-breaking Uri, it's clear that he’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.
+He’s one of the few actors who is aware that his presence and talent is a contribution to any film, not its headline gift.

 In an interview months ago, before Love Per Square Foot premiered on Netflix, Vicky Kaushal made a perceptive remark about his work.
 Answering a query about his supporting role in Sanju and whether it had enough scope for him to impact the story, he said, “If I am salt, do I need to be the right amount of salt in a dish or do I need to be the most overpowering ingredient?
 Isn’t it more important for the dish to be delicious? …You just need to be one of the spices.”